yashumani/MLOPS_SOLUTION_ACCELRATOR/docs/OPERATIONAL_RUNBOOKS/monitor_jobs.md

 Parent completion is only the first acceptance gate.
 Download and validate the execution, split, final evaluation, quality, registration, drift, and S14 artifacts, then run registered-model inference against the exact numeric model version before accepting the scenario.
+Use `OPERATIONAL_RUNBOOKS/qualification_evidence.md` to bind those outputs into a fail-closed scenario or full-matrix acceptance report.

 ## Check Parent Job